alexcorvi/anchorme.js/docs/options.md

 		// google links will have "google" class
 		// bing links will have "bing" class
 		// other links will have "other" class
+		// links that end with ".zip" will be downloaded
 		attributes: function(string) {
 			const attributes = {
 				target: "_blank"